adityarana14/Sliding-Window-Problem-/README.md

 Q3) Given an array A[] of size N and a positive integer K, find the first negative integer for each and every window(contiguous subarray) of size K.

 Q4) Given an array arr[] of size N and an integer K. Find the maximum for each and every contiguous subarray of size K.

+Q5) Given an array containing N integers and an integer K., Your task is to find the length of the longest Sub-Array with the sum of the elements equal to the given value K.